10 Best Ranger Builds in Path of Exile 3.25

 The Lightning Coil is an incredible body armor that converts 50% of the physical damage you receive from the enemy's attacks to lightning damage.
 Besides that, get an Impossible Escape (Imbalanced Guard) so that you can allocate Soul of Steel and Prismatic Skin for a 3% boost to your maximum elemental resistances.

-You couple that with the +5% to Maximum Lightning Resistance provided by the newly adjusted Topaz Flask, and you can reduce the physical damage you take in the process.
+Couple that with the +5% to Maximum Lightning Resistance provided by the newly adjusted Topaz Flask, and you can reduce the physical damage you take in the process.

 If you still have enough space for one more gem, you could use the Petrified Blood aura as well.
 This protects the lower half of your HP pool from damage that would have otherwise killed you by spreading that damage over several seconds (rather than in an instant).